 How We Tested

-The market for women's sun shirts expands every year.
 We purchase every shirt to wear side-by-side through several months of testing and adventuring.
-We wore them for casual, everyday activities like gardening, walking the dog, and grabbing coffee with a friend.
-We tested the limits of these shirts in more extreme environments, like high-altitude mountaineering, alpine mountain biking, multi-pitch climbing, snorkeling at the equator, kayaking a mile above sea level, and running trails through the desert.
-We sweated in them, crammed them in backpacks, and laundered them all repeatedly.
-Some of them we've been wearing regularly for years now.
-Along with sun protection, we assess factors like fit, comfort, and breathability.
+We wear them for casual, everyday activities like gardening, walking the dog, and grabbing coffee with a friend.
+We also hand them off to professional adventurers to test the limits of these shirts in more extreme environments, like high-altitude mountaineering, alpine mountain biking, multi-pitch climbing, snorkeling at the equator, and running desert trails.
+We wash, wear, and repeat, and we've been wearing some of these shirts for years now, assessing factors like fit, comfort, breathability, and durability.

 Our testing of women's sun shirts is divided across five rating metrics: